seanconnollydev/gen-i18n/README.md

 `geni18n 'path/to/source.txt' 'path/to/destination.json'`

-Note: JSON is the only extension currently supported.
+Note: Supports JSON and iOS strings files

+By default, the destination file will be replaced.
+Use the *append* option to add to an existing file.

+`geni18n 'path/to/source.txt' 'path/to/destination.json' --append`

 ## replacei18n